 We’ve rounded up some cute spring and summery pajama options, whether your baby or toddler is sleeping in a room without AC—where you may opt for a short-sleeved onesie and a light-weight sleep sack—or breathable cotton or soft bamboo sleeper pajamas.

-For Toddlers & Kids
+The Best Pajamas for Toddlers & Kids

 This article was originally published on June 11, 2019, and has been updated for timeliness.